jssql1234/docs-sqlacc/docs/usage/myinvois/einvoice.md

 #### Self-Billed Invoice

 :::info[NOTE]
-Self-Billed Invoice is a commercial document that itemises and records a transaction between your supplier and you.
+Self-Billed Invoice is a commercial document that itemises and records a transaction between you and your supplier.

 For E-Invoice purposes, you shall issue Self-Billed E-Invoices for the following transactions: